gazmacphee/CryptoStrategyTracker/local_setup.md

 ### Data Loading Issues

 The application will start backfilling cryptocurrency data in the background.
 This process may take some time depending on your internet connection and the amount of data being fetched.

+### Windows npm Package Issues

+If you're experiencing issues with binance-historical-data on Windows:

+1. Run the `setup_windows.bat` script to install the package locally
+2. Check if Node.js is properly installed and in your PATH
+3. If problems persist, don't worry - the application will automatically use direct downloads instead

 ### PostgreSQL Installation